Housing and Residential Life

 PARKING PERMITS AND/OR LOTS

-For current information, please visit the Apartment Parking section on our web site
+For current information, please visit the Apartment Parking section.

 Parking space normally exists near your apartment complex for one car; however, availability is not guaranteed.
 In some complexes space is available for a second car, small trailers, boats, and small RV's in overflow parking areas.